Convergence Rate Analysis of LION

 Another line of work focuses on examining SignSGD methods, which incorporate a sign operation in the gradient update step.
+Unlike SGD and most adaptive learning rate methods, these algorithms are often analyzed under the gradient $\ell_1$ norm.
 Bernstein et al. firstly formalize the SignSGD algorithm and successfully adapt it for usage in distributed settings \cite{bernstein2018signsgd}.
 Although their work includes a convergence proof, the stipulation that SignSGD requires an increasing batch size diminishes the practical applicability in real-world applications.
 Later, researchers propose SignSGD-EF \cite{karimireddy2019error} and SignSGD-CF \cite{safaryan2021stochastic} algorithms to disentangle the relationship of its convergence property with the increasing batch size.
 Sun et al. point out that the momentum version of SignSGD will converge under weaker assumptions \cite{sun2023momentum}, where they bound the $\ell_1$ norm of the gradient under the same assumptions as ours:

 which is close to \eqref{lowerbound}.

 The LION algorithm \cite{chen2024symbolic}, which also belongs to the SignSGD group, has had its convergence properties studied as well.
 Xiao et al. introduces a general framework for SGD-type methods with the LION included \cite{xiao2023convergence}.
 While they give a convergence proof that applies consistently across all methods, no results about the rates of convergence are provided.
 Chen et al. introduce a novel Lyapunov function to show the optimization dynamics of LION, demonstrating that LION can be seen as a principled method for minimizing a general loss function subject to box constraints \cite{chen2023lion}: